-You have to understand that food manufacturers know how to combine sugar, fat, and salt in a way that makes some foods almost irresistible.
-Ever taken a bite and found yourself wanting the rest of the tub?
-That’s how full-sugar and full-fat foods in particular impact your brain.
-The old saying, “you can’t just eat one” can really be true.
+You have to understand that food manufacturers know how to combine sugar, fat, and salt in a way that makes some foods almost irresistible Ever taken a bite and found yourself wanting the rest of the tub?
+That’s how full-sugar and full-fat foods, in particular, impact your brain.
+So the old saying, “you can’t just eat one,” can be true.
 In contrast, you can make some amazingly good-tasting healthy treats that will not impact your brain similarly.
 This is a much better way to go where you can treat yourself regularly without running so much of a risk of overindulging.

 I have one more thought on your home not related to food.
 If you’re motivated by inspirational sayings and artwork, be sure to take advantage of this and decorate your home accordingly.
-I teach my clients constantly about the importance of identifying your “why” and then having it strategically posted around your home.
-It could be as simple as post-it notes on your bathroom mirror, fridge, microwave, pantry, laptop, and etc.
+I constantly teach my clients about the importance of identifying your “why” and then having examples of it strategically posted around your home.
+It could be as simple as post-it notes on your bathroom mirror, fridge, microwave, pantry, laptop, etc.

-Your “why” should be your guiding beacon and trust me, there will be days when you will need it to stay on track.
+Your “why” should be your guiding beacon, and trust me, there will be days when you will need it to stay on track.
 Remember, if your “why” is big enough, the facts don’t matter.
-You will never always feel like doing the things necessary to be successful and that really doesn’t matter.
-Do them anyway because they’re the right things to do and your “why” is worth it.
+You will never always feel like doing the things necessary to be successful, and that doesn’t matter.
+Do them anyway because they’re the right things to do, and your “why” is worth it.

-In closing, I will ask again my opening question.
-How are you shaping your path?
-After years of working with clients and doing countless consultations geared around helping people improve their physical and emotional health, the information I’ve shared in this post really strikes at the heart of where and why people struggle.
+In closing, I will ask my opening question again How are you shaping your path?
+After years of working with clients and doing countless consultations geared around helping people improve their physical and emotional health, the information I’ve shared in this post strikes at the heart of where and why people struggle.

 If you’re unhappy with where you are in life in any capacity, then be willing to change.
 You know the definition of insanity, don’t you?
 It’s doing the same thing repeatedly, expecting different results.
 So if you want something to be different in your life, you have to be willing to change.